VFA-115: 2010s

 During July 2015, VFA-115 took part in Exercise Talisman Sabre 2015 with Australia.
 The following month on 9 August 2015, VFA-115 participated in the "Three Carrier Hull Swap" as Ronald Reagan took over the duty from USS George Washington as the U.S. Navy's forward-deployed aircraft carrier in Japan.

-The squadron moved to Marine Corps Air Station Iwakuni on November 28, 2017 when it returned from its patrol aboard USS Ronald Reagan.
-Between July 11 2019 and July 24 2019, VFA-115 and CVW-5 took part in Exercise Talisman Sabre 2019 in the Coral Sea.
+The squadron moved to Marine Corps Air Station Iwakuni on 28 November 2017 when it returned from its patrol aboard USS Ronald Reagan.
+Between 11 July 2019 and 24 July 2019, VFA-115 and CVW-5 took part in Exercise Talisman Sabre 2019 in the Coral Sea.

 2020s

-On May 19, 2021, VFA-115 deployed on the Ronald Reagan with CVW-5 to the North Arabian Sea.
+On 19 May 2021, VFA-115 deployed on the Ronald Reagan with CVW-5 to the North Arabian Sea.
 During the deployment, it took part in the US withdrawal from Afghanistan.
-They then returned on October 16.
+They then returned on 16 October.
+In July 2024 as part of CVW-5 returning to the USS George Washington, VFA-115 will leave the Air Wing return to the United States to transition to the F-35C while VFA-147 which is operating the F-35C will take its place in CVW-5.

 Home port assignments

 The squadron was assigned to these home ports, effective on the dates shown: